 Return to top of page

-No. All transcripts must be mailed directly to the PNCB from the Registrar's office of the educational institution.
+No. All transcripts must be sent directly to the PNCB from the Registrar's office of the educational institution or by a transcript service such as National Student Clearinghouse or Parchment.
+Electronic transcripts are now accepted.
+Please see the transcripts webpage for details.

-Please refer to the eligibility web page to review detailed transcript requirements.
+Please refer to the transcripts requirements to review detailed transcript requirements.

 Once the candidate receives notification